intezer/docker-ida/README.md

 # IDA-Dockerized
 Dockerized version of IDA Pro by Hex Rays.
-By wrapping IDA with an ultra-fast, minimal command-line interface (and eliminating all kinds of GUI), this project is especially suitable for automating the use of IDAPython scripts and batch analysis.
+By wrapping IDA with an ultra-fast, minimal command-line interface, this project is especially suitable for automating the use of IDAPython scripts and batch analysis.

 This docker image is configured to have everything you need for a working IDA machine, ready to run scripts:
-* pip install - Already configured to effect the IDAPython engine as soon as you install external python libraries in the machine
+* pip install - Easily install external python libraries that integrate into the IDAPython engine
-* [sark](https://github.com/tmr232/Sark) - The excellent library by Tamir Bahar, to simplify IDAPython scripting
+* [sark](https://github.com/tmr232/Sark) - The excellent library by Tamir Bahar is preinstalled, to simplify IDAPython scripting
-* Special wrapper script in order quickly run IDA without ANY screen output
+* Special wrapper script in order to quickly run IDA without ANY screen output

 ## Requirements
-Legit IDA Pro (Linux version) with its installation password (tested on IDA 6.9)
+Legit IDA Pro (Linux version) with its installation password

 ## Setup
 * Clone this repository
-* IMPORTANT: Add your IDA Pro installation file (.run) to the repository's folder, naming it: ida.run
+* IMPORTANT: Add your IDA Pro installation file (.run) to the repository root folder, naming it: ida.run
-* IMPORTANT: Insert your IDA installation password in the Dockerfile (see instructions in the Dockerfile)
+* IMPORTANT: Insert your IDA installation password in the Dockerfile (see instructions in Dockerfile)
 * docker build -t ida .

 ## Simple Usage
     docker run -it -v "$PWD":/project -w /project ida idal.py -Sexamples/hello.py -A /project/file_to_reverse.exe

+This command runs the IDAPython script "examples/hello.py" on the file "file_to_reverse.exe".

+The command creates a volume in the docker container for the current directory and place it in "/project" path in the container.
+That way you can use the current directory as a source for the sample you want to reverse, the script you want to run, and to get output files out of IDA.

 ## Advanced Usage
 For IDA 64 bit files: